How To Write a Cover Letter: Basics and Best Practices

 8. Tell your professional story.
 Talk about your passion, career choices, and accomplishments.
 Explain why you’re applying and how you align with the position and the company.

-A good cover letter should be engaging enough to make the human resources manager or potential employer want to keep learning more about you.
-A great cover letter could win you an interview over another candidate with a similar resume.
+The goal is for your cover letter to be engaging enough that the human resources manager or potential employer wants to learn more about you.
+A strong cover letter could win you an interview over another candidate with a similar resume.

 What to avoid in a cover letter

-Similar to following best practices, avoiding common mistakes can help ensure your cover letter makes a positive impact in the hiring process.
-Here are some missteps to avoid:
+Along with following best practices, being aware of common mistakes can help your cover letter leave a strong impression.
+Here are a few missteps to avoid:

 • Repeating the information on your resume